NCAR/geocat-comp/CODE_OF_CONDUCT.md

 ## Consequences

 Upon receipt of a complaint, the project administrator(s) may take any action deemed necessary and appropriate under the circumstances.
 Such action can include things such as: removing, editing, or rejecting comments, commits, code, wiki edits, email, issues, and other contributions that are not aligned to this Code of Conduct, or banning temporarily or permanently any contributor for other behaviors that are deemed inappropriate, threatening, offensive, or harmful.
-Project administrators also have the right to report violations to UCAR HR and/or UCAR’s Office of Diversity, Equity and Inclusion (ODEI), as well as a participant’s home institution and/or law enforcement.
+Project administrators also have the right to report violations to UCAR HR, as well as a participant’s home institution and/or law enforcement.
 In the event an incident is reported to UCAR, UCAR will follow its Harassment Reporting and Complaint Procedure.

 ## Attribution

 This Code of Conduct was originally adapted from the Contributor Covenant, version 1.4.
 We then aligned it with the UCAR Participant Code of Conduct, which also borrows from the American Geophysical Union (AGU) Code of Conduct.
 The UCAR Participant Code of Conduct applies to both UCAR employees as well as participants in activities run by UCAR.
 The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at [https://doi.org/10.5065/6w2c-a132](https://doi.org/10.5065/6w2c-a132).
 The date that it was adopted by this project was 11 September 2023.
-When responding to complaints, UCAR HR and ODEI will do so based on the latest published version.
+When responding to complaints, UCAR HR will do so based on the latest published version.
 Therefore, any project-specific changes should follow the Process for Changes section above.